-General and administrative expenses consist principally of personnel-related costs, including payroll and stock-based compensation for personnel in executive, finance, human resources, business and corporate development and other administrative functions; professional fees for legal, consulting and accounting services; allocated rent and facilities costs, depreciation and other general operating expenses not otherwise classified as research and development expenses.
+General and administrative expenses consist principally of personnel-related costs, including payroll and stock-based compensation for personnel in executive, finance, human resources, business and corporate development and other administrative functions; professional fees for legal, consulting and accounting services; rent and other facilities costs, depreciation and other general operating expenses not otherwise classified as research and development expenses.

-We anticipate that our general and administrative expenses will increase substantially over the next few years as a result of staff expansion and additional occupancy costs, as well as costs associated with being a public company, including higher professional fees for legal, consulting and accounting services, higher investor relations costs, higher insurance premiums and other compliance costs.
+We anticipate that our general and administrative expenses will increase substantially during the next few years as a result of staff expansion and additional occupancy costs, as well as costs associated with being a public company, including higher professional fees for legal, consulting and accounting services, investor relations costs, insurance premiums and other compliance costs.